-The plus points for their great English skills, is that it makes learning Dutch easier (in terms of finding good English material, teachers and whatnot).
-Just make sure not to take it for granted and give up on your Dutch. 😉
+The plus point for their great English skills is that it makes learning Dutch easier (in terms of finding good English material, teachers, and whatnot).
+Just make sure not to take it for granted and give up on your Dutch language journey.

 7. Is there any way I can learn Dutch for free?